 The 13 Obstacles of Yoga

-2. Styana – Apathy, disinclination towards performing ones kartavya or duty.
+- Styana – Apathy, disinclination towards performing one’s kartavya or duty.
 By procrastinating, we avoid our practice and create excuses for not being on the path and doing the work.

-3. Sanshaya – doubting ones capability or the result of yoga.
+- Sanshaya – doubting one’s capability or the result of yoga.
 We can only come to know Reality, declares the Brihad-Âranyaka-Upanishad (4.4.23), when we are free from doubt.
 It is important to cultivate faith in oneself as well as the yogic path.

-4. Pramada – Heedlessness, carelessness, a lack of persistence.
-Yoga is both a science and art and approaching it without skill, care, respect and devotion will create erratic and possible negative results.
+- Pramada – Heedlessness, carelessness, a lack of persistence.
+Yoga is both a science and art and approaching it without skill, care, respect, and devotion will create erratic and possible negative results.

-5. Alasya – Sloth, inertia of mind or body due to dominance of the tamasic element.
-Yoga requires discipline, zeal and tapas (will-power) to succeed on its path.
+- Alasya – Sloth, inertia of mind or body due to dominance of the tamasic element.
+Yoga requires discipline, zeal, and tapas (will-power) to succeed on its path.
 Laziness will prevent you from attaining your highest potential.

-When any of these primary obstacles are encountered, four minor obstacles may appear according to the circumstances:
+When any of these primary obstacles are encountered, four minor obstacles may appear according to specific circumstances.

-2. Daurmanasya – depression, pain caused by non-fulfilment of desires.
+- Daurmanasya – depression, pain caused by non-fulfillment of desires.

-You will need to be able to remove all these obstacles at will to be successful in yoga.
+You will need to be able to remove or overcome all of these obstacles at will to be successful in yoga.
 They may appear at any time, and if not conquered during their first appearance, they are most likely to return until you learn how to overcome them.